 According to the American Diabetes Association, about 15.7 million people (5.9 percent of the United States population) have diabetes.
 Nervous system damage (also called neuropathy) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.
-At Step Ahead Foot and Ankle, LLC, Dr. Fiala provides not only preventative foot care (care of calluses and thickened toenails), but also provide care for diabetic foot ulcerations and infections.
-Care of ulcerations with patients who have diabetes requires appropriate "offloading" (means by which pressure is taken off, usually with special shoes and orthotics, sometimes with casts).
-The resources provided at Step Ahead (diabetic shoes, casting, orthotics, in-shoe pressure measurement to assist with offloading, PADnet® ABI / PVR machine to test a patient's circulation) allow paramount to ulceration healing, which is key to prevent infections.
+At Step Ahead Foot and Ankle, Dr. Fiala provides preventative foot care (care of calluses and thickened toenails) and treatment for diabetic foot ulcerations and infections.
+Care of ulcerations with patients who have diabetes requires appropriate "offloading" (removing pressure, often with special shoes, orthotics, or casts).
+The resources provided at Step Ahead (diabetic shoes, casting, orthotics, in-shoe pressure measurement to assist with offloading, PADnet® ABI / PVR machine to test a patient's circulation) are paramount to ulceration healing, which is key to prevent infections.
 When infections do occur, though, Dr. Fiala is surgically skilled to manage these as well.

 Ankle & Foot Surgery

-Although Dr. Fiala favors a conservative treatment approach to most foot & ankle ailments, there are some conditions that, in many cases and situations, are best treated surgically.
+Although Dr. Fiala favors a conservative treatment approach to most foot & ankle ailments, there are some conditions that are best treated surgically.
 These may include: foot & ankle fractures, some foot infections, severe foot deformities, painful bunions & hammertoes, chronic ankle sprains/instability, tendon tears, and foot and ankle arthritis.
-At Step Ahead Foot and Ankle, LLC, patients are always given their options and are asked to play a role in their care, whether conservative or surgical.
+At Step Ahead Foot and Ankle patients are always given their options and are asked to play a role in their care, whether conservative or surgical.

 Many sports are hard on the feet because of quick repetitive movements, constricting footwear, and/or increased exposure to injury or trauma.
-At Step Ahead Foot and Ankle, LLC, emphasis is placed on preventative medicine and appropriate biomechanical alignment.
-With the assistance of an on-site pedorthist and a research-quality In-Shoe Pressure Measurement / Gait Analysis System (F-scan), Dr. Fiala routinely favor a non-surgical approach to treating many athletic or overuse foot ailments, including: heel pain, neuromas, ball of foot pain, bunions, big toe joint pain, and Achilles tendon pain.
+At Step Ahead Foot and Ankle, emphasis is placed on preventative medicine and appropriate biomechanical alignment.
+Dr. Fiala routinely favors a non-surgical approach to treating many athletic or overuse foot ailments, including: heel pain, neuromas, ball of foot pain, bunions, big toe joint pain, and Achilles tendon pain.
 Many times this involves the fitting of either pre-fabricated (oftentimes customized with adjustments) or custom foot orthoses.

 Orthotics, also known as orthoses, refers to any device inserted into a shoe, ranging from felt pads to custom-made shoe inserts that correct an abnormal or irregular, walking pattern.
 Sometimes called arch supports, orthotics allow people to stand, walk, and run more efficiently and comfortably.
 While over-the-counter orthotics are available and may help people with mild symptoms (oftentimes with adjustments, performed right on-site at the time of appointment), they normally cannot correct the wide range of symptoms that prescription foot orthoses can since they are not custom made to fit an individual's unique foot structure.